Common Women’s Health Issues + Best Supplements

 Breast Health

+A primary concern for women is breast health.
+Diet plays a critical role in supporting cellular health and breast tissue wellness.
 A diet rich in whole, unprocessed foods like whole grains, legumes, vegetables, fruits, nuts, and seeds is recommended.
-These foods help promote regular bowel movements, which is essential since women with fewer than three bowel movements per week are 4.5 times more likely to develop FBD than those with at least one a day.
+These foods help promote regular bowel movements, which are essential.

 A key dietary factor is maintaining a higher omega-3 to omega-6 fatty acid ratio.
 This can be achieved by eating fish high in omega-3s, such as salmon, mackerel, anchovies, and herring, or taking fish oil (1,000–2,000 mg EPA+DHA).
 It’s also important to reduce omega-6 intake from sources like meat, dairy, and seed oils (corn, safflower, soy).
-One study found that women with the highest omega-3:omega-6 ratio had a 67% reduced risk of chronic breast diseases.
+One study found that women with the highest omega-3:omega-6 ratio had significantly better breast health.

-Ground flaxseeds contain lignans, a special type of fiber that can bind to estrogen receptors and reduce estrogen's cancer-promoting effects on breast tissue.
-Lignans also help remove excess estrogen from the body.
+Ground flaxseeds contain lignans, a special type of fiber.
+Lignans also help support normal estrogen metabolism.
 I recommend adding 1–2 tablespoons daily to hot cereals, salads, or smoothies.
-For women at risk for breast cancer or with fibrocystic breast disease, these dietary supplements may help:
+For comprehensive breast health support, these dietary supplements may help:

 - Indole-3-carbinol (I3C), di-indoylmethane (DIM), and sulfurophane – phytonutrients from cabbage family vegetables that detoxify estrogen.